Introduction by New Cold War.org, July 11, 2017

 A nuclear weapons ban treaty—Rx for survival

-Nuclear weapons have threatened humanity for 72 years ultimately becoming the greatest eminent threat to our survival.
+Nuclear weapons have threatened humanity for 72 years ultiately becoming the greatest eminent threat to our survival.
 This past Friday, July 7, nuclear weapons at long last joined the ranks of other weapons of mass destruction including biologic and chemical weapons, landmines and cluster munitions in being banned and declared illegal under international treaty law.

 Read also: UN General Assembly votes on July 7, 2017 to abolish nuclear weapons, news compilation on New Cold War.org, July 7, 2017